kschmidi/ANTLR/README.md

 Now the antlr.jar can be used in the Project Compiler.

-To use the jasmin.jar do the last step again, but for the jasmin.jar
+To use the jasmin.jar do the last step again, but for the jasmin.jar and without the Order and Export part.

 **Your now good to go!**